Senator Warren wants bank settlements to be justified

 The SEC and Citigroup have appealed that decision and are awaiting a ruling.

-Previously, Rakoff also turned down a $33 million SEC settlement with Bank of America Corp (BAC.N), and only approved it after the amount was raised to $150 million.
+Previously, Rakoff also turned down a $33 million SEC settlement with Bank of America Corp, and only approved it after the amount was raised to $150 million.

 Warren first raised concerns about whether banks were "too big for trial" in her debut Senate Banking Committee hearing in February.